akhkim/UofTrackMyGame/README.md

   - Users can keep a list of games by adding them to their Wishlist
   - Users can access their Wishlist via the Search page

-## Installation
+## Installation [TODO: add videos]
-1. Clone the project from GitHub
+1. Clone and open the project from GitHub by pasting the following line into the terminal (in VS Code or IntelliJ):
 ```text
 git clone https://github.com/akhkim/UofTrackMyGame.git
 ```
-2. Open the project in an IDE
-3. Link Maven
+3. Link Maven when prompted.
 4. Navigate to ```src/main/java/app/Main.java``` and run

+<b>Troubleshooting and common issues</b>
+[TODO: go over linking maven here]

 ## Usage Guide
 <b>Searching and Sorting Results</b>